Park Ridge South, Queensland: Geography

 The Mount Lindesay Highway enters the locality from the north (Park Ridge) and exits to the south (Munruben), roughly bisecting the locality into east and west sections.

+Park Ridge South's western and eastern boundaries adjoin Greenbank and Chambers Flat, and there is a large linear reserve along Chambers Creek's headwaters.

 History

-Once a rural community, it is developing into a low density residential area.
-Park Ridge South was officially gazetted as a locality in 1991.
+Once a rural community, it is developing into a low-density residential area.
+Park Ridge South was officially gazetted as a locality on 13th April 1991, detaching from Park Ridge.
 It was previously part of the Beaudesert Shire local government area.
 Rosia Road and Stoney Camp Road at Park Ridge South formed part of the boundary between the local government areas of Beaudesert Shire and Logan City.
 The 2008 Queensland Local Government amalgamations saw former suburbs of Beaudesert Shire including Park Ridge South becoming part of Logan City.